 My lab addresses the computational and systems neuroscience of pain and aversive learning.
 This research is part theoretical: building realistic computational models of neuronal information processes to understand processes of pain perception and behaviour, and part experimental: testing these theories using a range of experimental methodologies, especially fMRI.
 Based on this understanding, my research aims to develop new technology-based therapies for treating pain in clinical populations, and aid rehabiliation for patients recovering from neurological injury.

 My interests include:

-- Developing of brain-machine interfaces for treating chronic pain.
+- Development of body-machine and brain-machine applications for chronic pain.

 I am based at the Computational and Biological Learning Lab at Cambridge University, UK.
 Currently I am visiting the Center for Information and Neural Networks (National institite of Information and Communiciations Technology) and ATR (Kyoto), and Professor at the Immunology Frontier Research Center in Japan.
 I am also Professor at Osaka University in Japan, an honorary consultant neurologist at Addenbrookes Hospital in Cambridge, and Sackler Senior Research Fellow at Magdalene College, Cambridge.